 You’ll want to carve out an entire morning or evening for this spectacular route since the guided walks can take between two to three hours to traverse.
 It’s well worth the endeavour as, along with the sights of the trail, you will also see the beautiful Blue Pool & Waterfall, a popular destination to take a swim in after the long trail.

 If you’re in the mood for more entrancing walks after Glen Rosa, you should try the hidden Glen Iorsa near Goatfell.

 Glen Rosa shows off the natural beauty of the rugged Arran island terrain in a way that you can’t experience anywhere else on the island.

 Just above Whiting Bay in south Arran is one of the most fascinating Neolithic cairns known as the Giants’ Graves.
-These ancient tombs are massive and evoke imagery of slumbering giants laid to rest in their stone beds.
+These massive ancient tombs evoke imagery of slumbering giants laid to rest in their stone beds.

 You can admire these bits of south Arran’s ancient history as you explore the woodland forests on marked paths, which give stunning views of Whiting Bay and the natural beauty that Arran offers.

 The Giants’ Graves mark a side of history that is rarely seen on the island, along with a mythical twist, and should be one of your must-see destinations while you’re here.